petersonR/fastTS/cran-comments.md

-## fastTS 0.1.2 release summary
+## fastTS 1.0.0 release summary

-This is a resubmission that fixes an incorrectly formatted DOI link that was caught in the previous submission.

-The previous submission was a re-naming and otherwise minor update to the existing srlTS R package.
+This submission is a major update to the existing fastTS R package.

-We are seeking to rename because: 1) srlTS is too specific as our package can implement the sparsity-ranked MCP and SCAD methods in addition to the SRL, and 2) better visibility.
+All major changes are documented in the news.md file, in short, the package has more methods functionality, better unit-testing, and simpler prediction methods/user interfaces.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
-* Possibly misspelled words in DESCRIPTION:
-  Cavanaugh (12:55, 18:5)

-This is a renaming, not a new release.
-Cavanaugh is the family name of a co-author and is not misspelled.